 Botanical Name: Crassula perforata

-Small shrubby succulent sprawling over the rim of the pot or hanging basket looks terrific.
-The leaves develop reddish-pink color on the edges if grown in ample sunlight.
-Compared to other succulents, it grows fast but prefers well-draining soil and less watering.
+This small shrubby succulent sprawling over the rim of the pot or hanging basket looks terrific.
+The leaves develop red-pink color on the edges in ample sunlight.

 6. Ruby Necklace